Let’s start with the problem:

 - Write down where you are going to GO to create the changes you want.

-- Message 3-4 people on social media and ask them to help you using the message template I gave you.
+- Message 3 to 4 people on social media and ask them to help you using the message template I gave you.

 - Choose one small habit to get started with immediately and upgrade it over time.